Skip to article

 Pennsylvania cottage food laws: what is the short version?

 Pennsylvania requires registration before selling cottage food.
 The listed cost is $35.
-There is no state revenue cap in the current data.
-Pennsylvania allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+The cited state sources do not list a revenue cap.
+Pennsylvania allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food registration in Pennsylvania?
+Do I need a cottage food license or permit in Pennsylvania?

 Yes.
 Pennsylvania requires registration before selling cottage food.
 The listed cost is $35.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.